Why people think vegan food doesn’t taste nice

 Part of the reason why I started vegansing it was to open the perspective for other current meat eaters considering a vegan diet, or a slight adjustment, for health.
 Or just curious; to help them realise that with this lifestyle does not come with a compromise in lifestyle, variety, or taste.

-Once you start experimenting and finding the tastes you like, you start questioning why you ever ate meat.
+Once you start experimenting and finding the tastes you like, you start questioning why you ever thought vegan food doesn’t taste good.
 Questioning: What even made animal products, taste good in the first place?